25 dead, 14 missing in Yobe boat mishap

 “Search and rescue operations are ongoing, with security agencies, emergency responders, and local community volunteers working tirelessly to locate the missing passengers and recover bodies.

-Goje said Gov. Mai Mala Buni had extended his condolences to the families of the victims and directed YOSEMA to provide medical and logistical support to the rescued victims.
+Goje said Governor Mai Mala Buni had extended his condolences to the families of the victims and directed YOSEMA to provide medical and logistical support to the rescued victims.

 The executive secretary said the governor had emphasized that referral services must be expedited without delay to save lives.